justinrummel/jr.com-mm/_posts/2013-02-16-migrate-osx-10-dot-6-wiki-to-10-dot-8-with-lost-directory.md

 3. Software Updates for Mt Lion
 4. Download and install Server.app for OS X

-End result is a full functioning Wiki service... that is running on your local VM.
+We now have a full functioning Wiki service... that is running on your local VM.
 Now I could just install VMWare on the new hardware and just be done, but Fusion is not really production worthy for this environment so that was not an option.
-When I tried to migrate the data following [Apple's kbase article][HT5585] the end result was several Wiki groups that could not be administered.
+When I tried to migrate the data following [Apple's kbase article][HT5585] the result was several Wiki groups that could not be administered.
 What happened?
 The "Directory Admin" that was running in your VM has a different UUID than the "Directory Admin" running on your new Mac hardware that may either:

 1. Be running as an ODM
 2. May be joined to a ODM via Directory Utility.